charleswagner/SpecPilot/.specpilot/engine/core/global_rules.md

 10. **Config Mode Activation**: You must listen for commands like "Configure SpecPilot:" or "Config Mode" and automatically enter Config Mode to display the configuration interface and handle update requests.

 11. **Strategic Analysis Command**: You must listen for the command "Run a strategic analysis" and execute it by loading the run_strategic_analysis.md command file.

+12. **Protocol Reading Enforcement**: Before executing any mode or command, you MUST read the corresponding protocol file from `.specpilot/engine/protocols/` or command file from `.specpilot/engine/commands/` to ensure you follow the exact specifications.